ryan-mcclue/unsw/gens4015/week3-writing-assignment.md

-"they would find the sight of them in their tubed breathing apparatuses disconcerting" " pressed against each other, fluttering suggestively" perceived similarities can lead you down the wrong way of thinking "There are no confident smiles; They look almost sorrowful" President wiping tears away from eyes?
+"they would find the sight of them in their tubed breathing apparatuses disconcerting" " pressed against each other, fluttering suggestively" perceived similarities can lead you down the wrong way of thinking "There are no confident smiles; They look almost sorrowful" thinking that something is wrong President wiping tears away from eyes?
 Eating is social taboo; must be done by oneself "wondering if she is right about the translation for ‘socialize.’"
 Communicate through verbal; possible to learn and mimic beforehand (however could suffer from not being able to react to 'in-the-moment') the aliens (Cyclops) view greif/pain as signs of wisdom. on earth, we try to cover up those things. they ultimately believe that good comes from bad. being able to show your sadness is a sign of character fundamental unknown; just based on assumptions (Inrv named after Earth, yet 32 years old; learn to be humble and open-minded)

+Comparatively in 'Deal', the difficulty in communicating between humans and aliens is largely due to differences in language.
+Through hardwork, analysis and inquisitiveness, the text suggests that these difficulties can be overcome.
+By embracing these differences, 'Deal' proposes that one can learn about the experience of perserverance.

 # Deal
 * why do they arise?